11 Popular Malabar Foods to try in Kerala

 Sadhya

 Considered as one of the best and authentic Kerala meals, Sadhya is incorporated in traditional Kerala dishes whose aroma will water your mouth.
 This traditional Kerala meal is prepared on special occasions and festivals.
 Served in a fresh banana leaf, this royal lunch comprises dishes like pachadi, kichadi, pulissery, olan, sambar, varavu, thoran, aviyal, payasam, and rice.
 All the items are served in a specific order to aid in digestion and are extremely healthy to consume.
-If you never tried having an authentic Kerala Sadhya, don’t forget to give it a try next time when you visit Kerala.
+If you never tried having an authentic Kerala Sadhya, don’t forget to give it a try next time when you visit this state as part of Kerala pilgrimage packages.

 Must Visit : Hill Stations in Kerala